redis/jedis/docs/jedis5-breaking.md

 - `getParams()` method is removed from `SortingParams` class.

+- All variants of `blmpop` and `bzmpop` methods now take `double timeout` parameter instead of `long timeout` parameter.
+  This is breaking ONLY IF you are using `Long` for timeout.

 <!--- Deprecated in Jedis 4 --->

 - `quit()` method has been removed from `Connection` and `ServerCommands` interface and implementations.